FuzzyNovaGoblin/interactive_pokemon_type_chart/README.md

 ## Goals

-- [ ] display grid of pokemon types and efectivness
+- [x] display grid of pokemon types and efectivness
-- [ ] highlight row and column on hover
+- [x] highlight row and column on hover
-- [ ] keep highlight if clicked
+- [x] keep highlight if clicked
+- [ ] adjust styles to conform to moblie devices